History of modern Greece: Transition and democracy (1973–2009)

-Greece had two rounds of parliamentary elections in 1989; both produced weak coalition governments with limited mandates.
+Greece had two rounds of parliamentary elections in 1989.
+The first coalition was between conservatives and communists to form a government with a limited mandate; the investigation for the numerous corruption scandals, such as the Koskotas scandal and Yugoslav corn scandal, that was rocking Papandreou's government.
+This coalition was extraordinary for Greek society and was the first step in healing the wounds of the Greek Civil War but both sought to form a government with a limited mandate to carry out the investigations into PASOK's corruption scandals that became known as "catharsis."
+After the indictment of Papandreou and new elections, a National Unity government under Xenophon Zolotas was formed to reverse the economy's deterioration.
 Party leaders withdrew their support in February 1990, and elections were held on 8 April.
 New Democracy, led by Constantine Mitsotakis, won 150 seats in that election and subsequently gained two others.
-However, a split between Mitsotakis and his first Foreign Minister, Antonis Samaras, in 1992, led to Samaras' dismissal and the eventual collapse of the ND government.
+Mitsotakis implemented austerity measures that were needed for the Greek economy to converge to the Euro convergence criteria, causing frustration to Greeks.
+However, his governance was short due to a split between Mitsotakis and his first foreign minister, Antonis Samaras, in 1992, due to the Macedonia naming dispute that led to Samaras' dismissal and the eventual collapse of the ND government.
 In new elections in September 1993, Papandreou returned to power.

-On 17 January 1996, following a protracted illness, Papandreou resigned and was replaced as Prime Minister by former Minister of Trade and Industry Costas Simitis.
+On 17 January 1996, following a protracted illness, Papandreou resigned and was replaced as prime minister by the former Minister of Trade and Industry Costas Simitis.
 Within days, the new prime minister had to handle a major Greek-Turkish crisis over the Imia/Kardak islands.
 Simitis subsequently won re-election in the 1996 and 2000 elections.
-In 2004, Simitis retired and George Papandreou succeeded him as PASOK leader.
+After two decades of the exuberant rhetoric of Simitis' predecessors and financial stagnation, the Greek economy was put in order and became one of the fastest-growing economies in Europe, with an average annual increase of 4.1% of gross domestic product (GDP).
+The performance of the Greek economy under Simitis sealed the Greek entry into the Euro currency, closing the journey of aligning Greece with the West, which started with Eleftherios Venizelos and continued with Constantine Karamanlis.
+Simitis also succeeded in the Cypriot accession into the EU, a diplomatic priority for Greece.
+In 2004, Simitis retired, and George Papandreou succeeded him as PASOK leader.